sharathdaniel/lint-format-commit/README.md

 ***

-Run Stylelint on all the SCSS files in your project with the below code:
+Run Stylelint on all the scss files in your project with the below code:

 `npx stylelint "**/*.scss"`